kuldeep5507/IPL-Sports-Analysis-Project/README.md

 ORDER BY Runs DESC;

 Link Text :[data-3.csv](https://github.com/user-attachments/files/19721811/data-3.csv)
-For the Data_Set From There Link_There : https://www.kaggle.com/datasets/patrickb1912/ipl-complete-dataset-20082020

 ### (2).
 To Get The Player Hit Maximum Ton Against Each IPL Franchies.